QuantumWarpCode/yt-dlp-dearrow/README.md

 ## Usage

 Pass `--use-postprocessor DeArrow:when=pre_process` to activate the PostProcessor

+## Credits

+Many thanks to https://github.com/topher-nullset and the RYD plugin for some code.

 Uses SponsorBlock(DeArrow) data licensed used under CC BY-NC-SA 4.0 from https://sponsor.ajay.app/.